TimHanewich/Misc-Articles/Power-Platform/ppc_2022_takeaways/readme.md

 ## 1: Fusion development will become a major topic
 I was surprised to see "pro-code" (the low-code community's term for traditional typed programming languages like C#, JavaScript, Python, etc.) have such a major role in a conference that is focused on the power of low-code/no-code development with the Power Platform. *Fusion development*, a growing topic, occurs when professional developers using pro-code languages unite with citizen developers using low-code frameworks to build solutions.
 The synergies of these *fusion teams* allow businesses to build better applications using both the technical expertise of the professional developer and the domain expertise of the citizen developer.

 Fusion development was a major theme at the conference this year.
 Many of the conference's 120 session focused on the synergies between Azure & Power Platform together and the benefits of fusion teams.
-For example:
+For example, some of the session titles:

 - *Take advantage of Co-authoring via Git in Power Apps Canvas Apps*
 - *Better together: Power Platform + Azure*